Mary Ann Nichols: Conclusion

-On the final day of hearings, signalman Thomas Ede was recalled to expound upon previous testimony he had provided on the third day of hearings regarding having seen a man named Henry James walking with a knife protruding from his pocket at noon on the date of the murder of Annie Chapman.
+On the final day of hearings, signalman Thomas Ede was recalled to expand upon testimony he had given on the third day, concerning his having seen a man named Henry James walking with a knife protruding from his pocket at noon on the day of Annie Chapman's murder.
 (Note: By the time the inquest into Nichols's death had concluded, the second canonical victim of Jack the Ripper, Annie Chapman, had also been murdered.
 Separate police investigations into both murders were subsequently merged.)

-At the conclusion of this final day of hearings, coroner Baxter informed the panel the condition of Nichols's body appeared to prove conclusively that she had been murdered at the location where her body was found.
-Referencing the murderer's ability to escape detection, Baxter stated: "It seems astonishing, at first thought, that the culprit should have escaped detection, for there must surely have been marks of blood about his person.
+At the close of proceedings, coroner Baxter informed the jury that the condition of Nichols's body appeared to prove conclusively that she had been murdered at the location where she was found.
+Addressing the murderer's ability to escape detection, Baxter stated: "It seems astonishing, at first thought, that the culprit should have escaped detection, for there must surely have been marks of blood about his person.
 If, however, blood was principally on his hands, the presence of so many slaughterhouses in the neighbourhood would make the frequenters of this spot familiar with bloodstained clothes and hands, and his appearance might in that way have failed to attract attention while he passed from Buck's Row in the twilight into Whitechapel Road, and was lost sight of in the morning's market traffic."
-Baxter further referenced the two earlier Whitechapel murders and the 8 September murder of Annie Chapman, informing the jury: "We cannot altogether leave unnoticed the fact that the death that you have been investigating is one of four presenting many points of similarity, all of which have occurred within the space of about five months, and all within a very short distance of the place where we are sitting.
+Baxter then referred to the two earlier Whitechapel murders and the 8 September murder of Annie Chapman, telling the jury: "We cannot altogether leave unnoticed the fact that the death that you have been investigating is one of four presenting many points of similarity, all of which have occurred within the space of about five months, and all within a very short distance of the place where we are sitting.
 All four victims were women of middle age, all were married, and had lived apart from their husbands in consequence of intemperate habits, and were at the time of their death leading an irregular life."